overshard/art-re-art/README.md

-# Art/Re/Art Mobile Companion App
+# Art/Re/Art Mobile

-This is the mobile companion app for the Art/Re/Art events in, and around, Morganton, NC.
+Companion app for a series of pop up art events in downtown Morganton, NC.

 ## Getting started